-Recently, [2], [3] provided more extended Internet topologies constructed using several sources- including Oregon RouteViews, Looking Glass data, RIPE database, and other publicly available full BGP routing tables.
-Their extended topologies contain more nodes (2%) and links ($20\% \sim 50\%$ more).
-Also, degree-frequency distributions of their extended topologies do not follow strict power-law distribution while original topologies do.
-Chen et. al reported that their extended topologies showed more ASs with degree between 4 and 300, resulting in a curve line in the distribution.
-This result is shown in Figure 1 (a).
+Recently, [2], [3] provided more extended Internet topologies constructed using several sources, including Oregon RouteViews, Looking Glass data, RIPE database, and other publicly available full BGP routing tables.
+Their extended topologies contain more nodes (2%) and links (20% \sim 50% more).
+Also, degree-frequency distributions of their extended topologies do not follow a strict power-law distribution while original topologies do.
+Chen et al. [3] reported that their extended topologies showed more ASes with degree between 4 and 300, resulting in a curve line in the distribution, as can be seen in Figure 1(a).

-Then, our first question is that how different two topologies are.
-Since two topologies are still partial of the whole Internet topology and we do not really know which one is more similar to the real Internet topology, we compare two topologies with several metrics.
-Our second question is that which metrics will be more consistent over two Internet topologies.
-If we can find them, these metric will be quite useful to determine validation of existing Internet models.
+Our first question is then "how different are the two topologies?"
+Since both topologies offer only partial views of the whole Internet, we do not really know which is a truer reflection of the the real Internet topology.1 We compare the two topologies according to several metrics; according to some metrics the two topologies differ greatly.
+Our second question is "can we identify invariant metrics that are consistent between the two Internet topologies?"
+If we can find them, these metric may prove more useful in validating new and existing Internet models.